brnjak-dominik/awattar/README.md

 in "/home/pi/Python/UI" is a file "aWATTarAPP.py" that starts the actual User Interface

+NOTE: you should put in a png called "bbb" in the folder UI - thats the background image (choose one yourself)

 All the files "17E/D.py ; 18E/D.py, 19E/D, 20E/D.py" are containing the GPIOs that are controled

 (you can change them if wanted)